 - Test the heating and air conditioning.

-No matter the actual temperature the day of your walkthrough, make sure to check the heating and air conditioning systems to confirm they are in working order.
+No matter the actual temperature on the day of your walkthrough, make sure to check the heating and air conditioning systems to confirm they are in working order.

 - Test any appliances.